 finic generate-selectors

 Finic’s selector generator runs entirely locally, except for a call to OpenAi or Anthropic using your API key.
-You can view the code here.
+You can view the code here.help

 or h